 Elvis decided to go work in the Bakasssi health district he experienced firsthand the suffering of people in last mile communities.
 As a nurse, he saw firsthand how a woman lost her nine months old baby just because she had to walk long distances to access the nearest healthcare facility which was where he was stationed.
 Assisting this woman to untie her already dead baby was so painful that he had to pretended the baby was still alive just to permit her get some rest before breaking the news to her.
 This, so that the tired woman could rest from the laborious journey.
 As he took the child to emergency room and spent some few moments, he had to break the sad news to this expectant mother.
 Yes, despite her bravery, the long distance could not permit her save her baby from a simple malaria that could have been treated even at her own neighborhood.

-That is how they co-founded Unite For Health Foundation with the mission to provide access and proximity to basic healthcare services in underserved communities through the opening of micro-clinics.
+That is how he founded Unite For Health Foundation with the mission to provide access and proximity to basic healthcare services in underserved communities through the opening of micro-clinics.

 Elvis believes if his mom could do it as a nurse aid, then you and I can do it now that we have become nurses, public health experts, healthcare executives, doctors, laboratory technicians, founders and CEOs.